ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

   - material that was sampled (talik).
 **Note**  these context properties are likely to be quite domain specific.

-## Terminology
-This discussion can be confusing if there is not some clarity on how terms are being used.
-Here are some definitions used in this discussion:
-- Dataset:  A collection of data items unified by some criteria.
-- Data item: a digital representation of some individual of interest, typically a structured set of attributes, but might include unstructured components like images, audio or video recording, or other documents.
-- Attribute:  An individual element in a data item.
-Construed broadly to include those are "measured" in a conventional sense, and those whose values result from "assignment" or "classification".
-This corresponds to 'variable' or 'field', but we are using a different term to avoid connotation of a quantitative value.
-- Type: A specification of the attibutes associated with a data item, along with rules for allowed low-level data types, formatting, value range, and cardinality.
-The schema for a data item.
-- Entity: a kind of thing in the world.

 **so:** prefix to identify schema.org namespace elements

 ## Background

-For our purposes, [so:Dataset](https://schema.org/Dataset) represents a Dataset as defined here, usually with a strong but non-absolute assumption that it is a set of data items, rather than a singular data item.
+[so:Dataset](https://schema.org/Dataset) represents a Dataset, usually with a strong but non-absolute assumption that it is a set of data items, rather than a singular data item.
 Each data item in the dataset describes an instance of some entity.
 These data items might be rows in a table, objects in an object store, or graph fragments.

-The data items in a dataset have a 'type' that can be described as a set of attributes, each representing some aspect of the subject of the data item.
-In schema.org terms, these are the variableMeasured.
-There is a great deal of variability in how data items in a dataset are constructed, i.e. what is the unifying entity the motivates grouping a set of attributes to define a type for a data item.
-Commonly this unifying entity is a sampled feature, a particular location, an event (e.g. an interview), or some individual.
+The data items in a dataset have a 'type' that can be described as a set of attributes.
+In a schema.org dataset description an attribute is documented by an so:variableMeasured instance.
+There is a great deal of variability in how data items in a dataset are constructed.
 In simple cases the attributes might each specify a property that inheres in the entity that the data item is about.
+Complex data items might also include attributes that are about other attributes, e.g. units of measure, instrument used, observer name, or context information specific to a particular attribute value.
+There might be attributes that are links (foreign keys) to related data items.
 A data item commonly includes some attributes that are about the data item itself, e.g. a primary key, creation date/time, who created the record.
-Complex data items might also include attributes that are about other attributes, e.g. units of measure, instrument used, observer name, or context information specific to a particular attribute value.

-The so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue) implementation is focused on a quantitative (numeric) attribute value.
+The existing so:variableMeasured/[so:PropertyValue](https://schema.org/PropertyValue) implementation is focused on a quantitative (numeric) attribute value.
 In the spectrum of scientific activity, however, the attributes for a data item might represent the result of any kind of information acquisition, for example the output of an electronic sensor, a written description, a category assignment (species, crystal class, color), a measurement made with a ruler or scale, the output of a computer model, a category assignment ("Chinook salmon"; "Kuskokwim River"), a researcher's name, an arbitrarily-assigned ('Specimen 23') or deterministic identifier (e.g. value of a SHA-2 hash), a recording of an interview with a human subject, or the sounds made by a bird or whale...
 To understand an attribute value commonly entails not only a property, but also the entity that is carrying that attribute, a measurement procedure, and other context, which might vary from attribute to attribute in a dataset.
 For example 'nitrate in river water using spectrophotometric method'.

 Description and documentation of attributes at the conceptual level is important for interfaces through which domain practitioners interact with data.
 Search at this level might involve criteria like 'find data that report calcium ion concentration in river water', 'find data that contain soil porosity measurements', 'find data that have sea-surface water temperature in {some bounding box} in {some time interval}', ' find images of polar bears on Baffin Island between year 2005 and 2010'.